New Clinical Document Software

 If you require an appointment during extended hours, please book by calling the surgery.
 You may be offered appointments in other surgeries which are part of the alliance.

-As part of extended access, we are sometimes able to offer smear tests and phlebotomy at the weekend.
+As part of extended access, we are occasionally able to offer smear tests and phlebotomy at the weekend.
 Please speak to a member of the reception team to request these extended appointments.

 If you need help now or when we are closed